Kritikapanta/kritika_python_project/README.md

 # kritika_python_project
 In this project I have created a chatbot

 This is a chatbot application for a beauty studio that allows users to ask questions about booking appointments, available services, pricing, and more.
-The chatbot provides instant responses and offers suggestions for common queries.
+The chatbot provides instant responses.
 If a question is not recognized, the chatbot collects the user's query for follow-up.

 Features
 1. Responds to frequently asked questions, such as service booking, pricing, and operating hours.